myquay/michael-mckenna.com/README.md

 The home `WINDOW` output is assembled by `desktop-context.html`.
 It supplies desktop shortcuts, shell-owned Explorer windows, RSS Setup, and About for on-demand hydration; the full-page layouts remain responsible for rendering the single taskbar.

 Window layout, taskbar ordering, Explorer view preferences, and desktop shortcut positions are persisted in local storage under `michael95.osState`.
-Changes to that state shape should include a migration in `assets/js/win95/10-state.js`.
+Changes to that state shape should include a migration in `assets/js/win95/core/state.mjs` and a corresponding unit test.

 ## Assets

 Only files required by the published site belong under `blog/static/`.
 Reusable source assets, contact sheets, and generation scripts belong under `design/`.
 The complete Windows 95 icon catalogue is retained under `design/win95-icons/`; selected runtime icons are copied into `blog/static/images/win95-icons/`.

-The theme's JavaScript and CSS are split into responsibility-focused files under `assets/js/win95/` and `assets/css/win95/`.
-Hugo concatenates, minifies, and fingerprints each group into one production JavaScript bundle and one production stylesheet.
+The theme's JavaScript has an ES-module entry at `assets/js/win95.mjs`, with independently testable routing, state, and geometry modules under `assets/js/win95/core/`.
+Hugo bundles, minifies, and fingerprints the module graph into one production script.
+CSS remains split by responsibility under `assets/css/win95/` and is concatenated into one fingerprinted stylesheet.

 The RSS generators write their complete, ignored design output to `design/rss-icons-95/generated/` and copy only the assets used by the theme into `blog/static/images/rss-icons-95/`: